-Pick References slide-up panel and confirm that there are three chains in addition to Origin Trajectory.
+Pick References tab to open the References slide-up panel and confirm that there are three chains in addition to Origin Trajectory.

-Pick 'Sweep as surface' icon () to create a surface with this sweep feature.
+Pick 'Sweep as surface' icon ( ) to create a surface with this sweep feature.

 Pick to sketch the cross section.